 If we have considered a charity at only this level and it appears to be within our scope of evaluation, it is listed as “Considered” on our complete list of charities.

 This is the second round of our evaluation process.
 It is intended to identify those charities that engage in promising activities and may have room for more funding.

-Which groups are considered?
+Which charities are considered?

-The exact worksheet we use changes from round to round as we learn more about the types of information we can reasonably expect to be available on organizational websites and online in general.
+The exact worksheet we use changes from round to round as we learn more about the types of information we can reasonably expect to be available on charities’ websites and online in general.
 Here is a version we used in one round.

 After collecting publicly available information about the charities we are reviewing, we contact a representative of each charity and ask to schedule a call to further inform our review.
 While not a required stage in the process, when possible these calls help us understand the charity’s outlook and priorities.

 Once all information has been collected, staff members involved in the recommendation process read over each other’s notes and we discuss our overall opinions of the charities we have reviewed.

 What do we publish as a result of this round?